maestrano/vtiger6/deploy/README.md

  ```

 ## Setup your development environment
-Use `docker ps -a` to retrieve the name of the container that you just started, and launch this script:
+Use `docker ps -a` to retrieve the name of the container that you just started, and launch this script (from directory deploy/):

 ```bash
 ruby ./setup_devenv.rb <container name> <path>
 ```

 It will retrieve the IP of your container, add it to your /etc/hosts file, and link the directory containing vTiger source files (stored inside of the container) to a local path.

 Some files will be created in this directory during the installation phase.
 Consequently, you will have to :
 - add the newly created files to your .git/info/excludes for them to be excluded from your next commits
 - temporarily untrack the versionned files that have been modified during the installation:

 ```bash
 git update-index --assume-unchanged <file>
 ```